Kakamotobi/Learned/Development Environment/Development-Environment.md

 - A **Virtual Machine** is basically running an operating system in your computer (Ex: in an application window) while behaving like a separate computer.
   - i.e. running multiple operating systems at the same time from one hardware.
   - **VirtualBox** is a free virtual environment that we can use to run virtual machines.
+- _Note_
+  - **A virtual machine running on a host system does not have access to the host's hardware.**
+    - i.e. it is merely running on a virtual drive that has been allocated to it.
 #### SSH into Ubuntu ft.
 VirtualBox
 <p align="center">
   <img src="https://github.com/Kakamotobi/Learned/blob/main/Development%20Environment/refImg/virtual-machine-ssh-connection.png" alt="SSH into Virtual Machine" width="80%" />